Skims: A Brand-Building Playbook

 Capital, valuation, and operating discipline

 Fundraising rounds in 2021, 2022, and 2023 marked step-changes in valuation and capacity, but the growth story has leaned as much on unit economics as on headlines: high repeat rates in core programs, deliberate SKU proliferation (new colors and cuts inside established fabric platforms), and tight campaign windows that convert attention into sell-through.
-Reported revenues of roughly $500 million in 2022 and projected revenues around $750 million in 2023 illustrated the model’s ability to scale while keeping the assortment legible.
+Reported revenues of roughly $500 million in 2022 and projected revenues around $750 million in 2023 illustrate the model’s ability to scale while keeping the assortment legible.

 In November 2025, Skims raised $225 million in a funding round led by Goldman Sachs Alternatives, bringing its valuation to $5 billion.